lzhshen/fibo_service/README.md

 Here, the responsibility of Fibonacci calculation and Fibonacci request servicing are taken by Spark cluster and WSGI cluster respectively for following reasons:

-* Release WSGI servicers’ burden to improve serving latency
+* Relieve WSGI servicers of computation burden to improve serving latency
 * Leverage modern computation framework to compute Fibonacci number in parallel
-* Avoid duplicated Fibonacci number computation greatly

-According to following formulas mentioned above:
+According to following formulas proposed by the Prof. Edsgar W Dijkstra around 1978:

 F(2n-1) = F(n-1)*F(n-1) + F(n)*F(n)